Laminar-2/dispel4py-execution/README.md

 ```
 cd dispel4py-execution
 ```
-In order to run the application you need to creatre a new Python 3.7 enviroment
+In order to run the application you need to create a new Python 3.10 enviroment
 ```
 --note conda must be installed beforehand, go to https://conda.io/projects/conda/en/stable/user-guide/install/linux.html
 conda create --name py10 python=3.10